nusCS2113-AY1920S1/website/schedule/week8/tutorial-cs2113.md

 1. Explain what Gradle is.
 How is it used in your project?
 1. Explain what Travis is.
 How is it used in your project?
-1. Which integration approach is used by the project?
 1. What’s the difference between _buffers_ and _padding/inflating_ estimates?

 </question>